labradorsabrina/RouteGenerator/README.md

-# Rutes generator model for maintainance of structural Banners for advertising company
+# Rutes Generator Model used for planning maintainance of structural banners
+Advertising Company